-The conference program will feature three Keynote talks, Talk Story sessions, Workshops, papers, and posters.
+The conference program will feature two Keynote talks, Talk Story sessions, Workshops, papers, and posters.
 New for 2019 is the Technology Showcase, a networking opportunity which brought together technology developers and language community members.
 An optional Hilo Field Study (on the Big Island of Hawaiʻi) to visit Hawaiian language revitalization programs in action will take place immediately after the conference (March 4-5, 2019).

 Over the past two decades endangered language documentation and conservation has (re)emerged as a distinct subfield of linguistics with its own methodology and theoretical underpinnings.
 This reemergence has occurred in parallel with a dramatic technological evolution which has put advanced computing tools in the hands of language documenters and those striving to reclaim and maintain endangered languages.
 Moreover, technology is also changing traditional user roles, blurring the lines between linguist, speaker, and activist by providing increased access to information.
 Digital tools have the power to greatly accelerate the language work, but the digital realm also brings new challenges for endangered languages, which sometimes struggle to thrive in a digitally-mediated world.